-While in the set position, the umpire must see the interaction of the four essential elements.
-Track the ball with the eyes allowing the ball to turn the head into the play.
+While in the set position, the umpire should pick the ball up with the eyes and track the ball by turning the head with the ball.

-On force plays, just prior to the thrown ball reaching the receiver, change your focus to the ball, fielder and runner, watching all the elements come together.
+On force plays, just prior to the thrown ball reaching the receiver, change your focus to the ball, fielder and runner, watching the three come together.
 Once you have made your decision on the play, rise from the set position and signal and verbalize your call, using appropriate emphasis and voice.

-On tag plays, watch the thrown ball into the fielder's glove and follow the ball and glove to the area of the tag, while always having the runner in your field of vision as the fielder begins to move towards the area where the tag will happen.
-With the Four Essential Elements in front of you judge whether the runner was obstructed and that the tag was made prior to the runner touching the base.
-Stop, set, see the play and make the call and make the signal and verbal call, using the appropriate emphasis and voice.
-If required, you must adjust your position to best see all the Four Essential Elements.
+On tag plays, watch the thrown ball into the fielder's glove and follow the ball and glove to the area of the tag, picking up the runner in your field of vision as the fielder begins to move towards the area where the tag will happen.
+With the Four Essential Elements in front of you judge whether the tag was made prior to the runner touching the base.
+Rise and make the signal and verbal call, using the appropriate emphasis and voice.
+If required you must adjust your position to best see all the Four Essential Elements.